Truants in MV: Number of absentees jumps to record high!

 Veröffentlicht am

-The school absenteeism numbers in Mecklenburg-Western Pomerania are increasing.
+The number of school absenteeism in Mecklenburg-Western Pomerania is increasing.
 Causes, measures and current developments in the school system.

 Die Schulabsentismus-Zahlen in Mecklenburg-Vorpommern steigen.
 Ursachen, Maßnahmen und aktuelle Entwicklungen im Schulwesen.

-The school absenteeism numbers in Mecklenburg-Western Pomerania are increasing.
+The number of school absenteeism in Mecklenburg-Western Pomerania is increasing.
 Causes, measures and current developments in the school system.

-School swimmers in MV: Number of absenteeists jumps at record high!
+Truants in MV: Number of absentees jumps to record high!

-In Mecklenburg-Western Pomerania, the current survey on school tails shows alarming numbers.
-In the school year 2024/2025, the number of school -leaving artists in general education schools rose to 446.
-A total of 506 cases, including the vocational training institutions, were recorded.
-This corresponds to 0.29 percent of the total number of students, which is 164,900 students at 562 general education schools and 36,700 at 60 vocational schools.
-An increase compared to the previous year, when around 372 cases were found in general education schools - a development that many parents and teachers concerned.
-This information provides N-TV, which indicates that the survey sets out specifically for cases where a school failure report was sent to the school authority.
+In Mecklenburg-Western Pomerania, the current survey on truancy shows alarming figures.
+In the 2024/2025 school year, the number of school absentees from general education schools rose to 446.
+A total of 506 cases were recorded including vocational training institutions.
+This corresponds to 0.29 percent of the total number of students, which this year is 164,900 students at 562 general schools and 36,700 at 60 vocational schools.
+An increase compared to the previous year, when around 372 cases were identified in general schools - a development that concerns many parents and teachers.
+This information is provided by n-tv, which points out that the survey specifically focuses on cases where a report of absence from school was sent to the school authorities.

 A number of factors can lead to this school absenteeism.
 Psychological stress, family crises and excessive demands at school are frequently cited causes.
 Additionally, some students lack a sense of belonging, which can severely impact their motivation to attend school regularly.
 The consequences of truancy are serious: students miss important learning content, lose touch with their classmates and, in the worst case, risk failing to graduate from school.